xx-CRAZINESS-xx/Pneumonia-Detection/README.md

 There are two category in kaggle's data sets : Normal and Pneumonia

-The data is  split into a set of  3 folders : train val and test
+The data is  split into a set of  3 folders : train, val and test

 ## Images